MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/troubleshoot-arc-enabled-vms.md

 **Resolution:**

-- Managed Identity was not created for this VM.
 First verify that the Managed Identity is not created for this VM.
     1. In the Azure portal, go to the VM.
 Browse to the **Overview** page.
 On the **Properties** tab, under **Configuration**, the **Guest management** should show as **Disabled**.
 Select the **JSON View** from the top right corner.

         :::image type="content" source="./media/troubleshoot-arc-enabled-vms/managed-identity-missing-1.png" alt-text="Screenshot of how to get to JSON view." lightbox="./media/troubleshoot-arc-enabled-vms/managed-identity-missing-1.png":::